Fobal/zoogenes-unreal/README.md

 Quick Start: Includes starter files to get up and running with ZooGenes characters right away.

-Basic UI: Includes UI functionality to showcase a list of random 50 ZooGenes.
+Basic UI: Includes UI functionality to showcase and filter a list of random ZooGenes.

 Control Rig: Includes a control rig to easily animate the ZooGenes.
 It's in early version.